Add to watchlist

 ● To work across research mediums and connect the use of images, spatial practices, material analyses, and discursive evidence to produce narrative and visual projects.

-Comments Only open for Critical Urbanisms students who have fulfilled the Critical Urbanisms Intro module, the Ways of Knowing and the Urbanism across geographies/Urbanism from the South/Anthropology modules.
+Comments Only open to Critical Urbanisms students who have fulfilled the Critical Urbanisms Intro module, the Ways of Knowing and the Urbanism across geographies/Urbanism from the South/Anthropology modules.
+Also, participants must have completed one of their three required seminar paper.

 Admission requirements Anmelden: Belegen ; Abmelden: nicht erforderlich